ahives/HareDu2/README.md

 # Dependencies
-.NET Framework 4.6.2 or above/.NET Core 2.1 or above
+.NET Core 2.1 or above

 JSON.NET 12.0.2 or above